PENN STATE HBG

 MIDDLETOWN, PA 17057

-Dr. Spector’s scholarly interests involve the interplay between politics, ethics, and education.
-Her research is published in the World Yearbook of Education (book series), the Oxford Research Encyclopedia of Education, and journals such as Curriculum Inquiry; Discourse: Studies in the Cultural Politics of Education; Crime|Media|Culture; Studies in Philosophy and Education.
+Hannah Spector’s scholarly interests involve the interplay between politics, ethics, and education.
+Her research is published in the World Yearbook of Education (book series), the Oxford Research Encyclopedia of Education, and journals such as Curriculum Inquiry, Discourse: Studies in the Cultural Politics of Education, and Studies in Philosophy and Education.
 She co-edited a special journal issue of Review of Education, Pedagogy, and Cultural Studies (2017, with R. Lake and T. Kress) on Maxine Greene and the Pedagogy of Social Imagination: An Intellectual Genealogy, which is republished as a book with Routledge (2018).

-Dr. Spector has received several awards for her research including the Early Career Award from the American Educational Research Association’s SIG Critical Issues in Curriculum and Cultural Studies (2019) and the Canadian Association for Curriculum Studies Dissertation Award (2014).
+Hannah has received several awards for her research including the Early Career Award from the American Educational Research Association’s SIG Critical Issues in Curriculum and Cultural Studies (2019) and the Canadian Association for Curriculum Studies Dissertation Award (2014).
 Her article “Fukushima Daiichi: A never-ending story of pain or outrage?” received the Outstanding Paper Award in Canadian Curriculum Studies (2013) and the Graduate Student Award from the American Educational Research Association’s SIG Critical Issues in Curriculum and Cultural Studies (2013).

 Spector, H. (2020).
 Homage to the place(lessness) of poetry and the poetic life of Carl Leggo.
-Journal of the Canadian Association for Curriculum Studies.
-17(2), 34-37.
+Journal of the Canadian Association for Curriculum Studies, 17(2), 34-37.

-Spector, H. (2019).
+Spector, H. (2018).
 Bureaucratization, education, and the meanings of responsibility.
-Curriculum Inquiry, 48(5), 503-520. doi:10.1080/03626784.2018.1547615.
+Curriculum Inquiry, 48(5), 503-520. doi:10.1080/03626784.2018.1547615

-Spector, H., Lake, R., and Kress, T. (Eds.).
-(2018).
+Spector, H., Lake, R., and Kress, T. (2017).
+[Introduction].
 Maxine Greene and the pedagogy of social imagination: An intellectual genealogy.
 Review of Education, Pedagogy, and Cultural Studies, 39(1), 1-6. doi:10.1080/10714413.2017.1262150

 Spector, H. (2017).
 Cultivating the ethical imagination in education: Perspectives from three public intellectuals.
 Review of Education, Pedagogy, and Cultural Studies, 39(1), 39-59. doi:10.1080/10714413.2017.1262157

 Spector, H. (2017).
 The cosmopolitan subject and the question of cultural identity: The case of “Crime and Punishment.”
-Crime|Media|Culture, 13(1), 21-40. doi:10.1177/1741659016634813
+Crime, Media, Culture, 13(1), 21-40. doi:10.1177/1741659016634813

 Spector, H. (2016).
 Hannah Arendt, education, and the question of totalitarianism.
 Discourse: Studies in the Cultural Politics of Education, 37(1), 89-101. doi:10.1080/01596306.2014.927113

 Spector, H. (2015).
 The great unescape: Three Mile Island, Fukushima, and beyond.
 Review of Education, Pedagogy, and Cultural Studies, 37(4), 271-288. doi:10.1080/10714413.2015.1065613

 Spector, H. (2012).
 Fukushima Daiichi: A never-ending story of pain or outrage?
 Transnational Curriculum Inquiry, 9(1), 80-97.